 At Swalecliffe Community Primary school we recognise that every child is an individual and that their learning journeys differ.
-During their school life, some children may need additional support.
+During their school life, some children may need additional support for their learning needs or disability.
 This may involve the class teacher planning targeted tasks, providing additional resources and equipment, and /or supporting in focus groups.
 They may undertake some interventions which help them to make greater progress with their learning.
 Some children are identified as having SEN Support Needs which may require additional interventions and assessments or referrals to outside agencies for further assessment.

 Parents and carers are given opportunities to discuss their child’s support and given ideas to support their child at home.
 Children at SEN Support Level, or with an EHC Plan, have targets written and reviewed three times a year.
 Class teachers meet during the year with the Assistant Head for Inclusion to discuss progress and plan additional support as needed.